eamsdev/MiniESS/README.md

 ### Write Models

-In MiniESS, write models inherits from the `BaseAggregateRoot<T>` class.
+With MiniESS, write models inherits from the `BaseAggregateRoot<T>` class.

 To begin, register your write models with the service collections, this will register the corresponding Aggregate Repository used for persisting write-models.